10 SEO Myths that Make You Look Stupid

 By updating you are signaling the bots and crawlers to come back and re-crawl your site for changes to their listings.
 The algorithms also rate you again.

 To maintain high rankings, you need to keep at it and tweak the pages for better results if necessary.
-Also content freshness is one of the more important ranking factors.

 When neglected, your pages could easily slip out of the top rankings as new competing sites get indexed and optimized.

-After Google introduced the Google bombing filter getting a higher ranking solely based on links pointing to your site does not work anymore as already mentioned at 6).
+After Google introduced the Google bombing filter getting a higher ranking solely based on links stopped working.

 In case you want to steadily improve your rankings, you must make changes to your site that help the search engines to spider it.